Knowing how to protect ourselves against hackers

 - Have content filtering security software and / or appliance to filter out malicious emails, attachments and websites

-- Use a hardware firewall appliance to protect your network from the outside world as well as internal sections of your network.
+- Use a firewall appliance to protect your network from the outside world as well as internal sections of your network.

 - Also provide VPN clients to your users.
 This will enable them to securely access your companies IT resources from remote locations.

 - Have a local backup solution in place that is complemented by a cloud backup service.Our article on Local and cloud computing illustrates how these two (2) technologies complement each other as well as the importance of having hybrid infrastructures in place.

 - If all your information is gone or corrupted after being the victim of a hack, your backup will enable you to restore your information.

 - Make sure you backup your data daily.
 In so doing, should something severe happen, you can do a complete restore of your data, Which means you may loose only a few hours as opposed to days, weeks or even longer!